SDK User Guide¶

 Since the purpose of the SDK is to develop for targeted MCU/MPU computers (IoT, wearable, etc.), it is a cross-development tool.
 But unlike standard low-level cross-development tools, the SDK offers unique services like hardware simulation and local deployment to the target hardware.

-The SDK is composed of the following main elements:
+The integrated environment is composed of the following main elements:

-SDK Version 5.x, an Integrated Development Environment (IDE) for writing Applications and building Firmware.
+SDK Version 5.x, an Integrated Development Environment (IDE) for writing and building Applications.
 It is based on Eclipse Java edition and relies on the integrated Java compiler (JDT).

 It is also packaged with Eclipse to produce a SDK Distribution.